Ten Steps to a successful Eagle Project

 TomTom’s tip: everything that you write in the proposal is important but pay particular attention to safety and how you plan to manage anything that may present a safety risk.

 - Submit your Project Proposal to the District Eagle Committee Email your workbook to the Shakori District Eagle Committee Chair.
 (If you can’t conveniently email, contact the Eagle Committee chair to make alternative arrangements.)
 Copy your Coach, Scoutmaster or a parent on this and subsequent communications.
-The Eagle Committee Chair will advise you of any changes or additions required in your proposal – including if you need to complete a Fundraising Application (Fundraising Application Page A) or obtain a Tour Plan.
+The Eagle Committee Chair will advise you of any changes or additions required in your proposal – including if you need to complete a Fundraising Application (Fundraising Application Pages A & B).

 - Get approval signatures After the District Eagle Chair indicates that the proposal is acceptable, sign the Candidate’s Promise on Proposal Page E of the project workbook and get signatures from your unit leader, unit committee, and the project beneficiary.
 If you have not already done so, give the beneficiary representative a copy of “Navigating the Eagle Scout Service Project” (the last two pages of the workbook) when you meet to obtain their signature.